ChanukyaVardhan/VQA/README.md

 To view the VQA accuracies for multiple runs together we can use `python utils.py 'from utils import *; plot_vqa_accuracies(log_dir, ["run_13, run_23, run_43"])'` with the appropriate log directory.

 #### 6. Predicting Answers
 To predict answers for an image in the dataset, we can use the script `answer_questions.py` by passing the arguments that were used during training of that experiment. `python answer_questions.py --data_dir ../Dataset --model_dir ../checkpoints --run_name run_43 --top_k_answers 3000 --use_dropout True --image_loc val --image_id 264957`.
-In case of testing on a custom image and questions, we can use the function `answer_these_questions()` in `utils.py` that takes in image path and list of questions along with the other parameters that were used for the experiment during training.
+In case of testing on a custom image and questions, we can use the function `answer_these_questions()` in `utils.py` that takes in the image path and a list of questions along with the other parameters that were used for the experiment during training.

 ## Results